Breast Lift (Mastopexy)

-Am I a candidate for a breast lift (mastopexy)?
+Am I a candidate for breast lift surgery (mastopexy)?

-Breast lift is a highly individualized procedure achieved through a variety of incision patterns and techniques, which involves removing excess skin and relocating the nipple and areola (the pigmented skin surrounding the nipple).
+Breast lift surgery, also known as a boob lift, is a highly individualized procedure achieved through a variety of incision patterns and techniques, which involves removing excess skin and relocating the nipple and areola (the pigmented skin surrounding the nipple).
 Patients with smaller breasts and minimal sagging may be candidates for a mastopexy procedure that involves smaller incisions than a standard breast lift requires.
 While there are many variations to the procedure, a consultation with a Cleveland Clinic physician is an excellent means of establishing your individualized treatment plan.

-How do I prepare for a breast lift (mastopexy)?
+How do I prepare for breast lift surgery (mastopexy)?

 To help prepare for a mastopexy, cosmetic surgeons at Cleveland Clinic Cosmetic & Plastic Surgery Center may recommend a baseline mammogram before surgery and another mammographic examination some months after surgery to help detect post-operative changes in your breast tissue.

 If you are a smoker, you will be asked to stop smoking well in advance of breast lift surgery.
 You should avoid aspirin and certain anti-inflammatory drugs that can cause increased bleeding for a period of time before surgery.
 Your plastic surgeon will provide you with additional preoperative instructions.

 Breast lift surgery is performed as an outpatient procedure, usually under general anesthesia and typically takes 1 ½ to 2 hours.

 The procedure can be achieved through a variety of incision patterns and techniques.
 Experts from Cleveland Clinic Cosmetic & Plastic Surgery Center will determine the appropriate technique for you based on: